 Both small and large modifications on a computer can trigger errors.
 One commonly faced Blue Screen error is WHEA UNCORRECTABLE ERROR, The system encountered an uncorrectable hardware error, Code 0x00000124.
 Based on the error data that is provided by the Windows Hardware Error Architecture (WHEA), this bug check indicates that a fatal hardware error has occurred.
-It could be caused due to the RAM, Hard Drive or any other hardware component.
+It could be caused due to the RAM, Hard Drive, or any other hardware component.
 It is typically related to physical hardware failures.
-It can be heat related, defective hardware, memory or even a processor that is beginning to fail or has failed.
+It can be heat related, defective hardware, memory, or even a processor that is beginning to fail or has failed.

 WHEA_UNCORRECTABLE_ERROR 0x00000124 BSOD

+If you receive this error, it means that a hardware error has occurred and that your PC has shut down suddenly to protect itself from data loss.
 The following potential fixes can be carried out to fix BSOD errors related to error code STOP 0x00000124 on Windows 10-

 - Disable Overclocking if you have enabled it